Master the management of real estate through technology, economy and law.

 The Master's Programme in Real Estate Economics offers a thorough understanding of the dynamics of real estate markets.
-You will attain a holistic understanding of the phenomena related to real estate markets and learn the techniques used to analyse and manage real estate.
+You will attain a comprehensive understanding of the phenomena related to real estate markets and learn the techniques used to analyse and manage real estate.

 The programme combines the scientific disciplines of economics, management, land management and planning to provide you with the key skills needed in a wide range of career paths in the real estate sector.

 Courses within the programme cover the skills and knowledge required to manage real estate throughout its life cycle.
 You will be introduced to the principles of real estate economics, its legal basis and the dynamics of the real estate market, as well as valuation methods and investment analysis.
 You will also increase your knowledge of real estate law, environmental legislation, the land use planning system as well as their roles in real estate markets.
-After common studies, you may choose to specialise in either real estate economics and management or land management.

 Structure of studies